Cable television in Ireland: The Report of the Cable Systems Committee of 1984

 The Report of the Cable Systems Committee of 1984 recommended the upgrading of the current cable systems in Ireland.
 There seemed at this time to be no mandate for community or local broadcasts.
-According to the committee Ireland's cable network had evolved to gain better access to "off‐air" signals coming from Britain.
-In 1961 the limited use of aerials saw the development of Irish cable.
-In 1966 RTÉ was given the task of providing cabled services to the Ballymun area.
+According to the Committee, Ireland's cable network had evolved to gain better access to "off-air" signals coming from Britain.
+In 1961, the limited use of aerials saw the development of Irish cable.
+In 1966, RTÉ was given the task of providing cabled services to the Ballymun area.
 Cable saw restrictions put in places as RTÉ sought to establish itself as a television broadcaster.
-Only areas with over the air access to ITV and BBC signals were permitted to have cable services (to improve receptions they already had), within those areas only one building or ten houses could use the one link, in 1970 this was increased to 500.
+Only areas with over-the-air access to ITV and BBC signals were permitted to have cable services (to improve receptions they already had); within those areas only one building or ten houses could use the one link; in 1970 this was increased to 500.
 This was to try to prevent RTÉ having a monopoly, but they remained in the market with RTÉ Relays.

-In 1973 the government introduced a levy to all cable company for 15% of their fee to be given to RTÉ due to losses incurred from advertising revenues, any company with less than 100 subscribers were exempt from this levy.
-By 1974 43 cable companies had been licensed.
-From 1981 new cable companies were allowed in areas without "off‐air"/spillover signals.
-In 1985 314,000 homes had access to cable television, with 80% of those home taking up the services provided.
+In 1973, the government introduced a levy on all cable companies for 15% of their fee to be given to RTÉ due to losses incurred from advertising revenues.
+Any company with fewer than 100 subscribers were exempt from this levy.
+By 1974, 43 cable companies had been licensed.
+From 1981, new cable companies were allowed in areas without "off-air"/spillover signals.
+In 1985, 314,000 homes had access to cable television, with 80% of those homes taking up the services provided.

-There was some unauthorized access to cable service by customers which caused radio disruption, while older systems lacked the two-way communication while new cable had only some two-way communications.
-The committee was advising that cable be treated as a national infrastructure and to be dealt with in a manner ready for the information age.
-It continued to suggest that new services such as local and community TV, Pay TV, pay per view and interactive services could be used on the cable networks.
+There was some unauthorized access to cable service by customers, which caused radio disruption, while older systems lacked the two-way communication while new cable had only some two-way communications.
+The Committee was advising that cable be treated as a national infrastructure and to be dealt with in a manner ready for the information age.
+It continued to suggest that new services such as local and community television, pay television, pay-per-view, and interactive services could be used on the cable networks.
 Direct Satellite Broadcasting was ready to begin in Europe by 1986.
-The committee looked at both Belgium and Canada as they had similar take-up of cable as Ireland.
+The Committee looked at both Belgium and Canada as they had similar take-up of cable as Ireland.

-Cable was an integral part of Ireland Information Infrastructure and the Department of Communications took an active role in regulating it technical and in regards content.
+Cable was an integral part of Ireland Information Infrastructure and the Department of Communications took an active role in regulating it, technically and with regard to content.